 GP's may also advise on the options available and signpost you to local support services, both for immediate help and long term support.

 It is advisable to contact the parents of the children involved to inform them of the situation.
-If you are concerned, you can also contact the NSPCC on 0808 800 5000 or you can report it directly to them via the following link: NSPCC Helpline
+If you are concerned, you can also contact the NSPCC on 0808 800 5000 or you can report it directly to them via the NSPCC Helpline, please see Related Information for a link to the online forum as well as other links which may be helpful.

-In the first instance it might be worth speaking to your friend/child in a calm and understanding manner.
-There is often not a lot that a parent or friend can do without professional help unless the person themselves is willing to admit that they have a problem.
-The organisations listed in the Related Information will be able to offer support and help you take the right approach.
+In the first instance, it might be worth being open with your friend/child and discussing the issue in a calm and understanding manner.
+There are often limitations as to what a parent or friend can do without professional help - unless the person themselves is willing to admit that they have a problem.
+If you concerned that your friend or child is using drugs, it's important to get help as soon as you can.
+Getting professional support can prevent things from getting worse.